 Both Kotlin and Flutter are amazing tools that you know about.
-The world is moving towards mobile computing at a faster pace than never before.
+The world is moving towards mobile computing at a faster pace than ever before.
 So, as a programming language and a framework, these tools are very effective at providing solutions to develop mobile applications.
 But, there are certain differences that you must know about.
 Read on!

 On this blog, we will be checking out the following aspects: